Patrick Ewing: New York Knicks (1985–2000)

-Post–Knicks career
+Post-Knicks career

-In 2000, he left the Knicks as part of a trade to the Seattle SuperSonics.
-In the trade, the Knicks sent Ewing to Seattle and Chris Dudley to Phoenix, and received Glen Rice, Luc Longley, Travis Knight, Vladimir Stepania, Lazaro Borrell, Vernon Maxwell, two first-round draft picks (from the Los Angeles Lakers and Seattle) and two second-round draft picks from Seattle.
-After a year with the SuperSonics and another with the Orlando Magic, he announced his retirement on September 18, 2002.
+During the 2000 off-season, Ewing requested a trade from New York, and the Knicks complied, sending Ewing to the Seattle SuperSonics in a four-team trade; the Knicks also sent Chris Dudley to Phoenix in the deal, and received Glen Rice, Luc Longley, Travis Knight, Vladimir Stepania, Lazaro Borrell, Vernon Maxwell, two first-round draft picks (from the Los Angeles Lakers and Seattle) and two second-round draft picks from Seattle.
+After one season with the SuperSonics and another with the Orlando Magic, he announced his retirement on September 18, 2002.
 After that season, he took a job as an assistant coach with the Washington Wizards.

-In 1,183 games over 16 seasons, Ewing averaged 21.0 points, 9.8 rebounds, and 2.4 blocks per game, and averaged better than a 50% shooting percentage.
+In 1,183 games over 17 seasons, Ewing averaged 21.0 points, 9.8 rebounds, and 2.4 blocks per game, and averaged better than a 50% shooting percentage.
 As of 2021, Ewing was ranked 23rd on the NBA scoring list with 24,815 points.

-In 2001, Ewing testified in part of the Atlanta's Gold Club prostitution and fraud federal trial.
-The owner, Thomas Sicignano, testified that he arranged for dancers to have sex with professional athletes.
-Ewing admitted that he went to the club, where he received oral sex twice.
-Ewing was never charged with a crime.

 Ewing played 1,039 games for the Knicks.
 On February 28, 2003, his jersey number 33 was retired by the team in a large ceremony at Madison Square Garden.

 For the first time ever, Ewing represented the Knicks during the NBA draft lottery on May 14, 2019.
 They got the third overall pick in the 2019 NBA draft.

+In October 2024, it was announced that Ewing would rejoin the Knicks as a basketball ambassador.

 National team career

 Ewing won Olympic gold medals as a member of the 1984 and 1992 United States men's basketball teams.
 In 1984, Ewing averaged 11.0 points in eight games, and was the tournament's leading shot blocker with 18.
-The Naismith Memorial Basketball Hall of Fame called the 1992 "Dream Team" as "the greatest collection of basketball talent on the planet".
+The Naismith Memorial Basketball Hall of Fame referred to the 1992 "Dream Team" as "the greatest collection of basketball talent on the planet".